 It’s important to know that most herniated disc cases do not require surgery.
 In fact, they are usually treatable with a few months of conventional therapy, such as bed rest, a neck brace, over-the-counter medication, and physical therapy.
 If you try conservative treatment for a few consecutive months but still feel no relief, you may consider an anterior cervical discectomy.

 If you’re considering a discectomy as a treatment for your herniated disc, Laser Spine Institute (LSI) offers an alternative procedure that minimizes damage to surrounding tissues and muscles and only leaves a tiny scar.
-LSI’s revolutionary endoscopic microdiscectomy procedure is performed in an outpatient setting, doesn’t require general anesthesia, and provides relief in the vast majority of cases within weeks of the procedure.
+LSI’s revolutionary endoscopic microdiscectomy procedure is performed in an outpatient setting and provides relief in the vast majority of cases within weeks of the procedure.
 We can review your MRI or CT scan for free to assess whether your cervical disc problem is treatable with an outpatient procedure, so contact us today.